Unreal-Dreams/Delivery-WebApp/README.md

 Building an full stack web application for delivery of Pakages.
-Angular is used for frontend and Node alongside mySQL is used for backend.
+Angular is used for frontend and Node, express, nodemon alongside mySQL is used for backend.

 ## Features